 How to Get a Lease

-Please contact the Housing Assignment Office with any questions about undergraduate housing/Housing Contracts.
+Please contact the Housing Assignment Office with any questions about undergraduate housing/HFS Contracts.

 Graduate Students and Students with Families